knative-extensions/eventing-rabbitmq/broker/README.md

 [KEDA based autoscaler](https://github.com/knative-sandbox/eventing-autoscaler-keda).

 ## Trigger Pre-Fetch Count
-Trigger has a configurable annotation `rabbitmq.eventing.knative.dev/prefetchCount`.
+Trigger has a configurable annotation `rabbitmq.eventing.knative.dev/parallelism`.
 The following are effects of setting this parameter to `n`:

-- Prefetch count is set on the RabbitMQ channel and queue created for this trigger.
+- Prefetch count is set to this value on the RabbitMQ channel and queue created for this trigger.
 The channel will receive a maximum of `n` number of messages at once.
 - The trigger will create `n` workers to consume messages off the queue and dispatch to the sink.

 If this value is unset, it will default to `1`.
 This means the trigger will only handle one event at a time.
 This will preserve the order of the messages in a queue but